Candidate experience has never been a hotter topic.

 How is COVID-19 impacting candidate experience?

-It probably didn’t escape your attention that the COVID-19 has shaken our world, and we’re now on the brink of a terrible economic crisis.
+It probably didn’t escape your attention that COVID-19 has shaken our world, and we’re now on the brink of a terrible economic crisis.
 Now, during (most) economic crises, candidate experience is often greatly depreciated, as businesses assume that candidates should consider themselves lucky to be interviewed in the first place.

 But it’s not what is happening at the moment.
 In fact, optimizing the candidate experience has never been more critical for businesses.